pinkterraces/chat-app/README.md

 - expo install expo-location
 - expo install react-native-maps

-NOTE: EPXO need to run on Node.js Version 16.9.0.
+NOTE: EPXO needs to run on Node.js Version 16.9.0.
 Do this as follows:
 - nvm install 16.19.0
 - nvm use 16.19.0
 - nvm alias default 16.19.0